Man Overboard (Do-Re-Mi song)

 Domestic Harmony.
 The 7" vinyl version has three tracks, which were written by lead vocalist Deborah Conway, drummer Dorland Bray, bass guitarist Helen Carter and guitarist Stephen Philip.

-The song is the first Australian hit to include lyrics referring to anal humour, penis envy and pubic hair; it also had no chorus.
+The song is the first Australian hit to include lyrics mentioning penis envy and pubic hair; it also had no chorus.
 The single version was produced and engineered by Gavin McKillop.

 At the 1985 Countdown Music Awards, the song won Best Debut Single.

+Details

+The version on The Waiting Room is much faster than the recording released as a single.
+Some DJs would unwittingly play the EP at 33 1/3 rpm.
+Conway said, "We would hear radio DJs playing the song at the wrong speed and I would sound like Nick Cave incanting.
+We'd heard this over and over and started thinking, 'Well, why don't we just slow it down?'"

 In 2001, Carter recalled the problems Do-Ré-Mi had with their record company over "Man Overboard" for the Australian Broadcasting Corporation TV series Long Way to the Top, "There was a real hit-maker mentality ... people would say 'It can't be a hit – it doesn't have a chorus...
 You're talking about pubic hair, oh my God!'"
+Conway's memory differed.
+She said, "I remember it was us not wanting to release it as a single.
+It was us thinking radio would never play it."

 Track listing

 All tracks were written by Deborah Conway, Dorland Bray, Helen Carter and Stephen Philip.